fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 [Gradle](https://gradle.org/) is a polyglot tool mostly used by JVM projects.
 It's popular with Java and Android projects.

-Gradle users generally specify their builds using a `build.gradle` file (written in Groovy) or a `build.gradle.kts` file (written in Kotlin).
+Gradle users generally specify their builds using a `build.gradle`/`settings.gradle` file (written in Groovy) or a `build.gradle.kts`/`settings.gradle.kts` file (written in Kotlin).
 These builds are specified as programs that must be dynamically evaluated.
+Examples of many different kinds of `gradle` projects are distributed on Gradle's website or for older versions of Gradle in the "complete" release archive in the `examples/` directory.

 |           |                                                                           |
 | --------- | ------------------------------------------------------------------------- |